Prairie du Chien, Wisconsin

 The original home of Sacred Heart College was the Brisbois House.
 Built as a railroad hotel in 1857, it served as a hospital during the Civil War and home for both Prairie du Chien colleges.
 John Lawlor purchased the property and offered it to the Jesuits, who renamed it in his honor.
 As the college grew, it added three more buildings of note before World War I. Kostka Hall contained classrooms, a theater and dormitory.
 Campion Hall (1909), became the largest building on campus.
 Marquette Hall (1915) served primarily as a dormitory.

 Lawlor Hall was razed in 1960-61.
 Kostka Hall burned in 1968.
 Campion and Marquette Halls still stand.
 After the high school closed in 1975, the campus was used by a Martin Luther Preparatory School.
-Since 1995 the campus has been a medium security of the state of Wisconsin.
+Since 1995 the campus has been a medium security prison for the state of Wisconsin.

 Lawler Hall (left) and Kostka Hall.
 (Photo from Campion Knights https://campion-knights.org/PostCards/Micka74/Campion/Campion%2017.jpg accessed 5-15-2018.